DikshitReddy/Flex_Asignment/README.md

 ## SCOPE OF IMPROVEMENTS
     1) Login Authentication using JWT.
     2) Copy of response to registered email.
-    3) Encrypting the payment details with various hasing algorithms.
+    3) Encrypting the payment details with various hashing algorithms.
     4) User session storage.
     5) Accepting cryptocurrencies for payments.